Fort Wicked: Raid

+George Bent, a Cheyenne warrior and a participant in the war, recounted many events during the raids along the South Platte.
+He describes attacks on ranches, but not specifically the Godfrey Ranch, and he discounts many exaggerated claims of casualties among the Indians, saying that "about the only Indians I can remember being killed in these raids and small fights with the troops" were "three Sioux" killed in an attack on a wagon train.

 Aftermath

 After the raid, Godfrey painted a sign with the ranch's new name, "Fort Wicked", on the gate of his fort.
 There was another raid in 1867.
 The Godfreys left their ranch about 1868, when the Union Pacific Railroad reached Cheyenne, Wyoming.
 In 1869 or 1870, the Godfreys moved to Platte River district of LaSalle, Colorado, south of Greeley, and raised stock and farmed.
 He and his wife are considered pioneers there, with the Godfrey ditch and Godfrey Bottoms named for him.
 Nothing remains of the former ranch and stage station, but a historical marker was placed at the site, which is about three miles southwest of Merino.